These offers are valid online and in our stores through 22 September 2021 or while supplies last.

 MIX ALL THE COLOURS TOGETHER: You need a mug that is large enough to hold all the paint that you have prepared.
 Pour some, but not all, of the white paint mixture into the mug.
 Add some of the paint from all the colours.
 Then start again with white and continue until all the small mugs are empty.
 CANVAS: Place the canvas on top with the right side facing the mug.
 Carefully turn everything over so that the mug is on top of the canvas.
 Leave for about 30 seconds.
 Remove the mug and let the paint spread over the canvas.
 Gently shake the canvas so that the paint covers most of the surface without letting too much paint run off the edge.
 Then heat the painted surface (not unpainted surface) using a kitchen blow torch.
 Do not hold the torch too close and keep the area clear of flammable objects.
 When you heat the surface, tiny dots will appear here and there.
 Finished!
 All you have to do now is lay the painting flat to dry.

-Make beautiful patterns for decorating your home using acrylic paint.
-To make stylish pictures like these ones, you will need a canvas and Panduro Acrylic paint.
-To make the pictures shown: Cover your work top with plastic sheeting; this technique can be messy!
+Paint beautiful pictures with acrylic paint and hang them on the wall.
+To paint stylish designs like these ones, you will need a canvas and Panduro Acrylic paint.
+To make the pictures shown: Cover your work surface with plastic, this technique can be messy!
 Dilute Panduro Acrylic matt with water in a plastic disposable cup to a drinking yoghurt consistency.
 Dilute different colours in different cups.
-Start by pouring one of the colours in a large pool in the centre of the canvas.
+Start by pouring one of the colours in a pool in the centre of the canvas.
 Then pour another colour over the first one.
 Tilt the canvas in different directions so the paint runs and forms a pattern.
 Once you are happy with the result, prop the canvas on wooden blocks or similar and let the paint dry.

 Fluid painting is a creative technique that is super fun once you discover it!
 Start by covering your work surface with plastic; this technique can be messy.
 Also cover the area where you will lay the picture to dry.
 Dilute Panduro Acrylic Matt with water in a plastic mug to a buttermilk-like consistency.
 Pour a large pool of paint in the middle of the canvas, and then pour another colour over the first one.
 If you like, pour on one more colour.
 Tilt the canvas so the paint runs in different directions until you are satisfied with the pattern.
 You can cover the entire canvas or only part of it; do what you think looks best.
 For additional effects, you can mist the surface lightly with water.
 If the layer of paint is too thick, it can crack when it dries, but the cracks can also look nice.
 Let the picture dry flat, preferably propped up on blocks.
 Varnish the picture if you want a glossy surface.